In the News

 - Cultural Differences: Religion, sexual orientation, and many other cultural aspects can also be a cause for bullying.
 Identifying children of unique cultural backgrounds can help staff keep a closer eye on them and ensure their backgrounds don’t become a source of bullying.

 There are also several myths regarding bullying.
-Understanding the complex nature of bullying will make it easier to indentify bullies and their victims.
+Understanding the complex nature of bullying will make it easier to identify bullies and their victims.

 Bully Myth #1: Only boys bully